Master of Science (Midwifery)

 Course Requirements

-The Master of Science (Midwifery) requires the completion of 48 credit points of subjects.
-Students are required to complete a minimum of 1516 hours of reimbursed, or 1020 hours total supernumerary clinical experience, to demonstrate that they meet the Nurses Registration Board of NSW pre-requisite for registration.
+The Master of Science (Midwifery) requires the completion of 48 credit points of subjects which incorporates mandatory clinical experience.
+Students are required to complete the clinical experience in order to demonstrate that they meet the Nurses and Midwives Board of NSW pre-requisite for registration.
+For details of these requirements, please seek advice from the Course Coordinator (contact details below).

 Course Program